babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

-The default ICU Unicode secondary-equal (`CI_AS`) collation sorts punctuation marks and other non-alphanumeric characters before numeric characters, and numeric characters before alphabetic characters; however, the order of punctuation and other special characters is different.
+The default ICU Unicode secondary-equal (`CI_AS`) collation sorts punctuation marks and other non-alphanumeric characters before numeric characters, and numeric characters before alphabetic characters; however, within the set of punctuation or special characters, the order may be different from that of the corresponding collation in SQL Server.

 #### Tertiary collations